antonfirsov/docs/2021/10-Oct/announcing-fsharp-6/announcing-fsharp-6.md

 let partNos = purchaseOrder.Descendants("Item")
 ```

-You may optionally enable the warning `/warnon:3390` to show a warning at every point implicit numeric widening is used, as described below.
+You may optionally enable the warning `/warnon:3390` to show a warning at every point op_Implicit is used for method arguments.

 #### Optional warnings for implicit conversions